liwt31/dual_vector_foil/README.md

 pip install dvf
 ```

 The project is still under development, so any report on bugs is highly appreciated.
-The development is under Python 3.7 and the package provides **no Python 2 support**.
+The development is under Python 3.7 and Python 3.6 is also tested.
+The package provides **no Python <= 3.5 support**.

 ## Philosophy

 #### Why not `dir` or `__dict__`

-There is already a great inspection package [`pdir`](https://github.com/laike9m/pdir2), which emphasize on the **usage** of modules and objects, while `dvf` is aiming at **data and internal structure** of objects.
+There is already an amazing inspection package [`pdir`](https://github.com/laike9m/pdir2), which emphasize on the **usage** of modules and objects, while `dvf` is aiming at **data and internal structure** of objects.
-As a result, `dvf` will by default ommit any object attributes that have type of function, module or class, and will try its best to expand any iterable to see what really lies in .
+As a result, `dvf` will by default omit any object attributes that have type of function, module or class, and will try its best to expand any iterable to see what really lies in .

 #### Safety concern
-Do not use `dvf` on untrusted object because `dvf` will have to evoke some methods of the object to evaluate attributes.
+As you might have gaused, it's not wise to use `dvf` on untrusted object because `dvf` will have to evoke some methods of the object to evaluate attributes.
 Is this a foundamental flaw of `dvf`?
 I think not.
 Because if an object is really malicious, it can delete your system when it's imported, why wait untill `dvf` to check it?

 #### Deal with loops